mobilemind/OpenInlets/README.md

 + **Mobile Safari setup link** -- [Setup SearchIn1Password] v1.0.0

 ## Use
-While viewing web page in Mobile Safari, activate the corresponding bookmarklet (tap it on bookmark bar or use the Bookmarks/Favorites menu).
+While viewing web page in Mobile Safari, activate the corresponding bookmarklet (tap it on the bookmark bar or use the Bookmarks/Favorites menu).
 If installed the corresponding iOS app will open to the same document or location.

 ## Requirements
 * Mobile Safari 7.x or higher
 * Corresponding iOS app

-**NOTE:**
+#### Notes
 1. Bookmarklets do _not_ work in Google Chrome, Ghostery and DuckDuckGo iOS apps due to restrictions of those apps on `javascript:` URL bookmarks.
 2. SearchIn1Password _does_ work on Macintosh OS X Mavericks with Safari or Firefox.

 ## License